discentem/nanomdmsandbox/README.md

 - Force the ECS service to re-deploy:
   - `make ecs-update-service CLUSTER=production-nanomdm-cluster SERVICE=production`
-  - Adjust `CLUSTER` and `SERVICE` to match what you specified in Terraform app_variables.
+  - Adjust `CLUSTER` and `SERVICE` to match what you specified in Terraform app_variables

+## Adding new containers

+- ecr repo
+- update `make tf-first-run` to include this new ecr repo
+- ecs service definition
+- target group for new service
+- add load balancer to service
+- update main.tf (write variables at each layer)
+- listeners <---> target groups
+-

 ### Destroying Terraform Infra